gabbersepp/dev.to-posts/blog-posts/cypress-native-event/cypress-native-event.md

 But a native click event does not know what an `iframe` is.
 And the application does not know that there is a world outside of it.

-To solve this issue you can select the iframe containing `div` with the class `size-container`, retrive its `x` and `y` and adding them onto the element's `x` and `y`.
+To solve this issue you can select the iframe containing `div` with the class `size-container`, retrieve its `x` and `y` and adding them onto the element's `x` and `y`.
 But keep in mind that there are `iframes` involved so you must choose the right one:

 ```js
 // ./code/cypress/integration/spec.js#L10-L19